SAP/project-kb/prospector/README.md

 ## History

-The high-level structure of Prospector follows the approach of its predecessor FixFinder, which is described in detail here: https://arxiv.org/pdf/2103.13375.pdf
+The high-level structure of Prospector follows the approach of its predecessor FixFinder, which is described in:

+> Daan Hommersom, Antonino Sabetta, Bonaventura Coppola, Dario Di Nucci, and Damian A. Tamburri.
+2024.
+Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories.
+ACM Trans.
+Softw.
+Eng.
+Methodol.
+March 2024. https://doi.org/10.1145/3649590

 FixFinder is the prototype developed by Daan Hommersom as part of his thesis done in partial fulfillment of the requirements for the degree of Master of